Eskişehir travel guide

 University events (April–June): Graduation periods and spring festival events (Eskişehir has an active arts and music calendar) can fill the Odunpazarı boutiques — book two to three weeks ahead for late May and early June.

-July–August: Quieter as the student population disperses; prices soften slightly; the city feels less vibrant but availability improves.
+July–August: Quieter as the student population disperses; prices soften slightly; the city feels quieter but availability improves.

 High-speed train weekenders: Istanbul and Ankara day-trippers and weekend visitors (the train makes Eskişehir a plausible 3.5-hour escape from Istanbul) fill the boutique hotels on Friday–Saturday nights year-round.
 Midweek rates are notably lower.